4 essential factors to create the perfect packaging for your brand

-Packaging has many roles.
-It has to protect your product, comply with any regulations and be easy to dispose of.
-And the material you choose plays a massive part in this.
-That's why it's important to get it right.
+Your brand’s packaging has many roles – it has to protect your product, communicate your brand, comply with any regulations and be easy to dispose of.
+The material you choose plays a massive part in this — that's why it's important to get it right.

-Protecting your product is the main purpose of packaging.
-And choosing durable materials will help it do this.
-Corrugated cardboard, for example, is a great material that provides strength and durability.
-It's the wavy paper, known as flutes (or fluting) in the centre of the corrugated board which makes the material strong and rigid.
-There are different types of flute, which range in thickness and strength to best accommodate your packaging requirements.
+- Corrugated cardboard is a great material for providing both strength and durability.
+In the middle of corrugated cardboard is fluting, a wavy layer of paper which makes the corrugated strong and rigid.
+There are different types of fluting, which range in thickness and strength to best suit your packaging needs.

-Another durable material is kraft paper.
-It's one of the strongest packaging papers because it's made by the sulphate pulping process.
+- Kraft paper is one of the strongest packaging papers because it's made by the sulphate pulping process.
 This removes most of the lignin (a complex chemical compound) present in wood, which increases the paper's strength.
 Kraft paper can be found in packaging like mailer boxes and paper mailer bags, or as a material for packaging accessories like stickers and tape.

 If you're unsure about which material to choose, order samples.
 You can then test these out for both quality and durability.

 2. Choose sustainable materials